-In the event that a student has an emergent need to be away from the clinic (e.g., death in the family, illness) during CE I-IV, the student should immediately contact their CI and assigned DCE to make arrangements.
+If a student has an emergent need to be away from the clinic (e.g., death in the family, illness, etc.) during CE I-IV, the student should immediately contact their SCCE and/or CI and assigned DCE to make arrangements for time away from clinic.